Add plugin

 Creating a plugin directory

-Create a separate folder for your plugin files, inside /Sources/LightPortal/Plugins
+Create a separate folder for your plugin files, inside /Sources/LightPortal/Plugins.
+For example, if your plugin is called HelloWorld, the folder structure should look like this:

 ...(Plugins)